 Professor Webb, a British citizen, is a 19th century explorer at heart.
 He has a PhD in geography from the UK and is a Fellow of the renowned Royal Geographical Society (RGS).
 Patrick has lived and worked in some of the world’s most challenging environments, including the Sahara desert in Niger, the Himalayas in Nepal and Tibet, and tropical jungles of East Timor and Uganda.
 Today, he holds an endowed chair at Tufts’ Friedman School of Nutrition and an appointment at the Fletcher School.
 He undertakes field research in a dozen countries of Africa and Asia, but also serves as Technical Adviser for the London-based Global Panel on Agriculture and Food Systems for Nutrition, and the World Economic Forum’s Global Futures Council on Food Security and Agriculture.

 Jill Weinberg is an Associate Professor Sociology whose research and teaching lies in the areas of law/deviance, sports, and gender.
 She received a PhD from Northwestern University, MA from University of Chicago, and JD from Seattle University.
 Jill has spent extensive time in France.
-As a sociologist, she looks at monuments and how we memorialize people and events and what we learn about ourselves in the process.
-She also studies the meaning of "resistance" in the context of the French resistance during WWII.
+As a sociologist, her current work looks at monuments and how we memorialize people and events and what we learn about ourselves in the process.
+She plans to give lectures on her latest monuments project, as well as the history and sociology of the Tour de France

 Chris Whittier is an Assistant Professor and directs the Conservation Medicine program at the Cummings School of Veterinary Medicine at Tufts, where he also received his veterinary degree (V'97).
 He earned his Ph.D. from North Carolina State University.
 He previously worked for Gorilla Doctors, the Smithsonian, and as a consultant with World Wildlife Fund.
 He has lived, worked, studied and traveled across much of Africa spanning 5 decades and more than 15 countries.
 He is an avid wildlife photographer, has appeared in a number of wildlife documentaries, and has had field and laboratory research and photographs published in a variety of scientific journals, magazines, and books.
 On this trip Dr. Whittier will offer talks on African wildlife, threats to their conservation, and tips for wildlife and nature photography.